 How Are Kidney Problems Treated?

-It is important to kidney failure be identified and treatment begun it its earliest stage.
+It is important to identify kidney failure and begin treatment in its earliest stage.
 Your veterinarian can determine if kidney disease is present and start appropriate treatment.
 Depending on whether the problem is acute or chronic, treatment may include the following:

 • Drugs that encourage urine production